City utility billing

 The City no longer does final reads and bills when a property sells.
 The estimated utility charges and balances will need to be reconciled by lawyers and real estate agents as part of the sale, similar to how tax balances are calculated through a statement of adjustments.
 You can call Utility Billing Customer Care for assistance with approximating calculations.

-Contact Utility Billing Customer Care at 250-469-8757 at least two (2) business days before your move so we can update account and profile information.
+Contact Utility Billing Customer Care at 250-469-8757 (option 2) at least two (2) business days before your move so we can update account and profile information.

 - Water - Residential and commercial customers within the City’s water supply boundaries are billed for water supply based on consumption in cubic meters.